Bremsstrahlung photon contributions to parton energy loss at high virtuality ($Q^2$) : a perturbative calculation at $O(\alpha_{s} \alpha_{em})$: Summary and Outlook

 \section{Summary and Outlook}

-In this manuscript, a first calculation of Bremsstrahlung photon emission has been presented for a highly energetic and highly virtual quark traversing through a nuclear medium.
-At the perturbative scale $\mathcal{O}(\alpha_s \alpha_{em})$, four kernels have been identified.
+In this paper, a first calculation of the Bremsstrahlung photon emission kernel is presented for a highly energetic and highly virtual quark traversing through a nuclear medium.
+At the perturbative scale $\mathcal{O}(\alpha_s \alpha_{em})$, two kernels have been identified.
 This classification is organized using the identity of particles in the final state.
-The first kernel and second kernel represent real photon emission off from an off-shell quark, whereas kernel-3 and kernel-4 are characterized by virtual photon corrections.
+The first kernel represents the production of a real photon and a quark in a DIS between the highly off-shell virtual photon and the nucleus, whereas the second kernel consists of a real photon and a gluon in the final state with the fermion-to-boson conversion processes.